evertonrocha2/evertonrocha2/README.md

 Backend-focused engineer working with **payment systems**, **microservices**, **cloud infrastructure**, and **AI-powered integrations**.

-Currently building and maintaining services across **Python/FastAPI** and **Golang**, working on payment flows, async processing, external service integrations, facial validation via webhooks, and AI-driven automation.

 --

 **Highlight**

-Reduced end-to-end processing time from **~8 min to ~2 min** by restructuring execution strategy, parallelizing integrations, improving async processing, and adding better observability throughout critical payment flows.
+Reduced end-to-end processing time from **~8 min to ~2 min** by restructuring execution strategy, parallelizing integrations, and improving async processing in critical payment flows.

 --